LaoZZZZZ/bartender-1.0/README.md

 # Usage

 The command name is bartender_single_com, which is a python file.
 Use "bartender_single_com -h" for help.
-There are only 3 options and is very easy to use(See bartender_example.sh file under the example).
+There are only 3 options and is very easy to use(See bartender_test.sh file under the example).

 # Output:
 Bartender outputs three files.